 - Your child will be taught special ways to do everyday things after surgery to protect the spine.
 This includes learning how to move properly, changing from one position to another, and sitting, standing, and walking.
 Your child will be told to use a "log-rolling" technique when getting out of bed.
 This means moving the entire body at once to avoid twisting the spine.

 - Your child's provider will talk with you about having your child store some of their blood about a month before the surgery.
 This is so that your child's own blood can be used if a transfusion is needed during surgery.

 During the 2 weeks before the surgery:

 - If your child smokes, they need to stop.
 People who have spine fusion and keep smoking do not heal as well.
-Ask the doctor for help.
+Ask the surgeon for help.

-- Two weeks before surgery, the doctor may ask you to stop giving your child medicines that make it harder for the blood to clot.
+- Two weeks before surgery, the surgeon may ask you to stop giving your child medicines that make it harder for the blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn).

-- Ask your child's doctor which medicines you should still give your child on the day of the surgery.
+- Ask your child's surgeon which medicines you should still give your child on the day of the surgery.

 - Let the surgeon know right away when your child has any cold, flu, fever, herpes breakout, or other illness before the surgery.

 On the day of the surgery:

 - You will likely be asked not to give your child anything to eat or drink 6 to 12 hours before the procedure.

 - Give your child any medicines the surgeon told you to give with a small sip of water.

 After the Procedure